Daniel Marc Chourrout

 Joly JS, Bourrat F, Nguyen V, Chourrout D (1997): Ol-Prx 3, a member of a new class of homeobox genes, is unimodally expressed in several domains of the developing and adult CNS of the medakafish (Oryzias latipes).

 Proc Natl Acad Sci USA 94:12987-12992.

-Daniel Chourrout is Director of the Sars Centre since it was established in 1997.
+Daniel Chourrout is the former Director of the Sars Centre, and established the centre in 1997.
 His research is focused on the evolution of chordate development, using Oikopleura and other tunicate larvaceans as model systems.
 The activity of his group includes comparative genome and development studies.
 Before moving to Norway, Daniel Chourrout was heading the Laboratory of Fish Genetics at INRA (French Institute of Research for Agriculture), with his own research on rainbow trout genetics and later on medaka development.
 His training is in Genetics (PhD from the University Pierre et Marie Curie in Paris).